rackerlabs/technical-blog/_posts/2014-11-06-configure-keystone-apache.md

  - apache
  - python
 bio:
  Matt Dorn is a Cloud Technology Instructor with Rackspace focused on helping IT teams around the world build private clouds with OpenStack.
-You can find him on Twitter as @mattdorn
+You can find his blog at http://www.madorn.com/
 ---

 Keystone has the ability to leverage Apache as its front end.
 This configuration is becoming more popular with OpenStack deployments lately.
 Here is a straight forward guide on how to setup Keystone to utilize Apache in your existing OpenStack deployment.